dudung/leli-test/docs/empty.md

 Forget `site_dir: site` in the `mkdocs.yml`.
 Try to add this line.

 Create a new repo and copy all, adjust secret, try to start from fresh.
+Not work.

+Change to `actions/checkout@v3`, `actions/setup-python@v4`, `publish_dir: site`